Table of Contents

 Best Team Score (Week 1)

 The honors of Week 1’s best team score goes to Yggdrasil Imperious who gave an extremely dominating performance against Tribu Nemesis.
-After being on the losing end of the First Blood, Yggdrasil Imperious rallied and stormed Tribu Nemesis which ended in a 18-1 thrashing.
+After being on the losing end of the First Blood, Yggdrasil Imperious rallied and stormed Tribu Nemesis which ended in an 18-1 thrashing.

 Yggdrasil’s team composition consisted of Lu Bu and Zephys taking care of melee range damage, Preyta for long-range magic damage, and Alice and Xeniel acting as Support for their damage dealers.